 Trade and investment

-Two-way trade between Australia and Tonga was valued at $87 million (in goods and services) in 2016.
-Tongan exports are mostly made up of agricultural produce, which include root crops, fish and squash pumpkins.
-Major imports are food and beverage items and fuel.
+Two-way trade between Australia and Tonga was valued at approximately $96 million (in goods and services) in 2018.
+Tongan goods exports was valued at around $2 million, mostly made up of agricultural produce, including vegetables, fruit and nuts, but also including vehicle parts and accessories and hardware items such as nails, screws, rivets, nuts and bolts.

 High level visits

-In September 2016, Minister for International Development and the Pacific the Hon.
-Fierravanti-Wells visited Tonga.
+In September 2016, then-Minister for International Development and the Pacific Fierravanti-Wells visited Tonga.
 This visit focused on political, economic, defence, policing and education links.
 The Tonga-Australia Aid Partnership was also signed, reflecting Australia and Tonga’s shared development priorities and providing a clear strategic focus for our aid investments over the next three years.